kiraroberts/beep-boop/README.md

 ## Setup

+### Navigate to https://github.com/kirathorunn/beep-boop in a web browser and clone the repository.

-### To use Beep-Boop go to kirathorunn.github.io/beep-boop in a a web browser.
+### Open the index.html file in a web browser.

 ## Technologies Used